huangshengbin426/graph-calculation/Application/Database_Information_Retrival/Readme.md

 ## Conferences to be surveyed
 CCF Recommended List for International Conferences can be found at [here](http://www.ccf.org.cn/sites/ccf/paiming.jsp "CCF推荐排名").

-Conferences on Machine Learning and Data Mining will be surveyed.
-Articles adopting graph analysis and computing technique will be included in our article list.
+Conferences on Database / Information Retrieval will be surveyed.
+Articles adopting graph analysis and computing techniques will be included in our article list.

 ### CCF-A level conferences
 Papers that were published during 2011-2015 on CCF-A level conferences will be included in the list.
 The following is the list of conferences to be surveyed: